183rd Rifle Division: Fighting on July 11

 According to reconnaissance reports, the adversary has set up a screen on the line Kalinin, Petrovskii with units of the Reich and Adolph Hitler divisions, facing east, and is trying to break through with his main forces in the direction of Prokhorovka.
 The operation of up to 130 enemy tanks has been established in the region of Teterevino, Ivanovskii Vyselok, and the Komsomolets State Farm.

 For the purpose of blocking the further advance of enemy infantry and tanks, the entire 227th [Rifle] Regiment has been deployed behind and within the defensive areas of the 2nd and 3rd Rifle Battalions of the 285th Rifle Regiment.
 With the exception of one battalion, which remained in the previous position, the 285th Rifle Regiment has moved into the area of Vinogradovka's outskirts and taken up defensive positions there.

 Cpt.
 S. I. Chernyshev, commander of the 3rd Battalion of the 623rd Artillery, recalled that just at first light his observer on duty reported that "some sort of new settlement has sprung up" on German-held ground.
-Hurrying to the stereoscope, Chernyshev did make out "the vague outlines of some sort of structures... through the thick shroud of morning mist" at a range of 6-7km.
+Hurrying to the stereoscope, Chernyshev did make out "the vague outlines of some sort of structures... through the thick shroud of morning mist" at a range of 6–7 km.
 As the mist cleared it became apparent that these were, in fact, dozens of tanks, halftracks, and other vehicles.

 The main German attack struck the flanks of these positions; on the left the woods at Storozhevoe and the Stalinskoe Branch of the [Oktiabr'skii] State Farm, held by the 169th Tanks, the 58th Motorized Rifle Brigade, and the 227th Regiment.
 This was an effort to stifle the flanking fire of Soviet artillery that had stymied the advance on Prokhorovka the day before.
 Major Sazhinov recalled that the attack included Tigers as well as roughly 140 more armored vehicles, and that the advance was hesitant, with frequent halts to fire main armament, indicating that camouflage was effectively hiding the defenders' positions.
 Their signal to fire would be a salvo of Katyusha rockets.
 Sazhinov directed his men to direct their fire at the German infantry behind the armor.
 The intense fire from all weapons continued for about five minutes, leaving ten tanks burning, including several Tigers, plus more than two dozen other vehicles; the surviving infantry had gone to ground.
 Losses to the 227th were "insignificant".
 Through the rest of the day it held its ground in the face of six more attacks, although its own losses began to mount.